X

 • Limited customization within content blocks

-• Structure can feel restrictive compared to other tools
+• Structure can feel restrictive

 • Some features require paid subscription